clementreiffers/travelling-salesman-problem/README.md

 Travelling Salesman Problem system, made in Javascript with ramdajs.

+## How it works

+I am a placeholder.

 ## Installation

 I am a placeholder

 ## Method

+Order of operations :

 - create individuals
 - sort individuals from worst to best